anilsenay/go-kafka-elastic-k8s/01-kafka/01-basic-example/README.md

-1 producer, 2 consumers, 2 partitions
+1 producer, 1 consumers, 1 partitions

-Producer sends messages to 2 partitions.
-Each consumer reads from one partition.
+Producer sends messages to 1 partitions.
+Consumer reads from that partition.

 ## Run